Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 ## Subscription events

 A `SubscriptionUpdatedEvent` event is triggered when an action is taken on a subscription to a catalog asset in the Amplify Unified Catalog.
-(Robert, should this section be removed?)
+(Robert, remove section?)

 Click [subscriptionEventSchema.json](https://amplify-central.netlify.app/samples/central/subscriptionEventSchema.json) to download a sample of a subscription event schema.